Francisco Andrés Escobar

-Francisco Andrés Escobar (October 10, 1942; San Salvador – May 9, 2010) was a Salvadorian actor, writer and journalist.
+Francisco Andrés Escobar (October 10, 1942 – May 9, 2010) was a Salvadoran actor, writer and journalist.
 He studied Bachelor of Arts in Social Work and Political Science at the Universidad Centroamericana "Jose Simeon Cañas".

 He has also directed a dramatic piece of his own composition, A Certain Ignacio (1994), which was dedicated to the memory of Ignacio Ellacuría, the rector at UCA.